The Manometer is a “Must Have” in Every Fireplace Technician’s Toolkit

-The manometer is used to read the gas supply inlet pressure and outlet manifold pressure.
+Fireplace manometer testing is a must have when reading the gas supply inlet pressure and outlet manifold pressure.
 These pressures are standard requirements for gas appliance manufacturers in the design and function of gas appliances to operate properly.

 The manometer can be one of the most effective tools in the tool box of a fireplace technician.
 Pressure reading can determine whether the malfunction is within the fireplace or an external issue prior to the fireplace.
 This can save a technician valuable time during a service call.

 Outlet or manifold pressure will indicate internal issues within the gas control.
-Burner orifices are sized on the constant pressure delivered to the burner of 3.5″ WC for Natural Gas and 10″ for Propane.
-Air mixer openings are also determined by this delivery pressure.
+The constant pressure delivered to the burner of 3.5″ WC for Natural Gas and 10″ for Propane determines the size of the burner orifice.
+Delivery pressure also determines the size of air mixer openings.
 Gas controls fitted with adjustable regulators whether manual or electric stepper motors can also be used to verify if these components are functioning as they should or have failed.

-To conclude, the manometer is one of the most useful tools in your tool box.
+The manometer is one of the most useful tools in a technician’s tool box.
 It can save time in identifying the source of the problem, reduce the replacing of parts, and save valuable time during a service call.
 This benefits both the service technician and the homeowner.

 Does your fireplace require service?
 A Montigo authorized dealer in your area can help.